 There’s no shortage of research documenting the nightmare-inducing effects of posttraumatic stress disorder, and some findings estimate that 90% of people suffering from PTSD report having disturbing dreams.

 But even higher than normal levels of everyday stress might be enough to trigger nightmares in some people.
-Generally, research shows that anxiety and mood problems are linked to higher rates of nightmares.
+Generally, that anxiety and mood problems are linked to higher rates of nightmares.

 In these cases, taking steps to better manage your stress might be all that you need to keep nightmares at bay.
 But if you’re dealing with chronic nightmares, or your nightmares are impacting your ability to get a restful night’s sleep, talk with your doctor.